Is Christ Clarion a social or academic preschool?

 How will I know how my child is doing in school?

 A week in January has been reserved for parent/teacher conferences.
 We have found this exchange of ideas and information to be invaluable in helping us to understand your child's needs.
 All parents will be asked to schedule an appointment in January.
 However, this does not mean that we don't want to see you until then.
 Please do talk to us from time to time about your child's progress.
 If there seems to be any kind of problem at school, we will notify you.
 If you have a problem, or are concerned about something, please call us either at school or at home.
 Feel free to call for a conference at any time during the year.
-Two year old teachers do not hold conferences in January, they are able to speak to parents at drop off and pick up.
+Two year old teachers will not be holding conferences.

 Is it required that my child be toilet trained?

-diapers.
-Children are required to be toilet trained by the first day of school.
-We are happy to support your efforts, and will assist the children as needed with accidents.
-If your child is not reliably toilet trained by October 15th we kindly request that you keep your child at home to focus on this training, as consistency is essential in developing this skill.
+If your child is not reliably toilet trained by October 8th, we kindly request that you keep your child at home to focus on this training, as consistency is essential in developing this skill.
 We will be happy to support your efforts when your child returns to school.

 What holidays do you celebrate in class?

 We celebrate any religious and cultural holidays that reflect the experiences of the children in our classes.
 It is an educational experience for the children to be exposed to the holidays their friends celebrate.

 Parents are invited to join us for their child's birthday celebration in class.
 A special birthday treat is welcome to share with the class at snacktime.
 Parents often enjoy reading a favorite story to the class.
 We ask that parents coordinate their child's special day with the teachers.